Wealth management

 7. Start contributing to your pension as soon as you start work

-When you start work in your late teens or early 20s, retirement seems, well, a lifetime away.
+When you start work in your late teens or early 20s, retirement seems a lifetime away.
 But with living expenses rising and even the full State Pension inadequate to fund a comfortable retirement, the sooner you start saving, the more opportunity your investments will have to grow.

-According to research, savers on average earnings will need to build a pension pot of at least £300,000 to retire well – and this is likely to increase in the future.
+According to research, savers, on average earnings, will need to build a pension pot of at least £300,000 to retire well – which is likely to increase.
 With all employers now obliged to offer a workplace pension under the auto-enrolment scheme and to make contributions for all employees, it’s never been easier to start saving.
-Your own contributions will be taken out of your salary along with tax and national insurance contributions as well, so you won’t have to worry about making space in your budget.
-If you are self-employed, you will need to contribute into a personal pension to avoid a compromised financial situation later in life.
+Your contributions will be taken out of your salary along with tax and national insurance contributions, so you won’t have to worry about making space in your budget.
+If you are self-employed, you must contribute into a personal pension to avoid a compromised financial situation later in life.

 8. Take full advantage of tax allowances

-You can keep more of your hard-earned money for yourself by making the most of your yearly tax allowances.
+You can keep more of your hard-earned money by making the most of your yearly tax allowances.
 For example, you can save up to £20,000 annually into an Individual Savings Account (ISA) and pay no Income Tax on the interest or dividends received.
-Nor will you have to pay any Capital Gains Tax on profits from investments in a stocks and shares ISA.
-You can also pay up to £40,000 per year into your pension and benefit from pension tax relief.
+You will not have to pay any capital gains tax on profits from investments in a stock and shares ISA.
+You can also pay up to £60,000 per year into your pension and benefit from pension tax relief.

 Other useful tax allowances include: